-If you’re an aspiring nurse and working on an ADN or BSN, chances are you’ll be able to take some classes on online instead of in a campus setting.
+If you’re an aspiring nurse and working on an ADN or BSN, chances are you’ll be able to take classes online instead of in a campus setting.
 But you’ll need to attend hands-on training courses at a hospital or clinic.

 What You’ll Typically Study

 Once you’ve been accepted into an ADN or BSN program, you can expect to spend 18 months to four years learning the foundational skills of nursing.
 Coursework will vary from program to program, but classes typically include: